snaupdog/go_API/README.md

 5. Open `index.html` in a web browser to view the HTML page.
-    - i use python3 -m http.server
+    - use python3 -m http.server
+            OR
+    - just use curl to make http requests to port 8080/data

+6. Run the api server in another terminal
+    - go run main.go

 ## Dependencies

 - [Gin](https://github.com/gin-gonic/gin): Web framework for Go.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.